 As such, its cabañas are consciously designed with local materials, and the hotel sources its energy from the sun and wind.

-What’s more, its bungalows have no air-con (fans are provided instead) and the shower water is salty! 🌊
+What’s more, its bungalows don’t have aircon in favor of fans, and the shower water is salty! 🌊

-To make your stay even more memorable, outdoor massage services are available as well as healing temazcal ceremonies.
-(Not familiar with temazcals?
-Read our Mexican temazcal experience.)
+To make your stay even more memorable, outdoor massage services and healing temazcal ceremonies are available.
+(If you’re not familiar with temazcals, read about our Mexican temazcal experience.)

 Dos Ceibas was built with love and intention for the environment and the local community.